 Or you can book your specific route or ticket right here, in English:

 There are also some cool routes you can take through the countryside, like the Black Forest High Road, the Fairy Tale Route, and the Romantic Road.
-You can only do these with a car, though you could always just pick a few spots on the route to visit as well.
+You can only do these with a car, though you could always just pick a few spots on the route to visit by train as well.
 If you’d like to see a specific out of the way castle, they often have bus tours leaving from nearby cities, or you could take one of the popular hop-on, hop-off Rhine boat cruises.
 The plus side of renting a car, is checking out little places along the way like Ulm or Mainz.

 Hotels to stay in with kids in Germany